 Our VCE results consistently demonstrate that Fintona is one of the best performing girls' schools in Victoria.
-This is a culmination of the personal attention our girls receive in a small and caring school.
+This is a culmination of the personal attention our girls receive in a school with small class sizes.

 Our dedicated teachers work hard to prepare each girl for VCE success but also to foster a strong sense of self-worth and resilience, in order to ensure a smooth transition to tertiary life and beyond.

-As part of our focus to deliver a balanced education, Senior girls are offered opportunities to demonstrate responsibility, move outside their comfort zone and expand their horizons through leadership positions, overseas and cultural exchanges, the Year 9 Connections program, House activities, participation in the Duke of Edinburgh's Award and travel to developing countries as part of World Challenge.
+As part of our focus to deliver a balanced education, Senior girls are offered opportunities to demonstrate responsibility, move outside their comfort zone and expand their horizons through leadership positions, the careers program including a work experience placement in Year 10, overseas and cultural exchanges, the Year 9 Connections program, House activities, participation in the Duke of Edinburgh's Award and travel to developing countries as part of World Challenge.

 Through Fintona's Life Skills program, girls discuss areas of interest such as physical changes, healthy lifestyle, emerging individuality, relationships with family and friends, conflict resolution and the cyber world.